-It feels liberating to breathe again after such a long time of wearing masks when our breath has been kind of dangerous, she said.
+She said it feels liberating to breathe again after such a long time of wearing masks when our breath has been dangerous.
 Also, it has a very existential meaning for our bodies.
-Without breathing, they are simply dead, so I think it makes sense to use this in an installation with algae and a forest.
+Without breathing, they are dead, so I think it makes sense to use this in an installation with algae and a forest.
 Besides, it is such a simple way of interaction.
-You don’t really need a description text or any kind of instruction to work this out.
+You don’t really need a description text or any instruction to work this out.
 It’s obvious and a little bit playful.

 After spending some time in the exhibition space, the first impression that everything is happening around a laboratory experiment remains aside.
 Video projections of the forest and server farms enchant you.
 Moving from abstractions to clear-сut figures, they create the image of some illusory mysterious world.
 The dark, ephemeral sounds add even more meditativeness.

 Theresa explains that the algae sculpture at the centre of the installation symbolically represents the dream machine.
-She mentions the idea of using this kind of symbolism: Doing my PhD, I was researching in the field of non-human agency and non-neuronal creativities.
+She mentions the idea of using this kind of symbolism: Doing my PhD, I researched non-human agency and non-neuronal creativities.
 Creativity is a process traditionally associated with humans, an anthropocentric quality.
 Dreaming is one of them as well.
 I mean, animals also can dream, but it is still considered a very human process.
 And I tried to play with this idea, imagining what could it be if they [non-neuronal beings like plants or algae] were able to dream, if they observed us, what we are doing.
-Probably they could come up with these two images of forest and digital lives that we are so connected with.
+Probably they could come up with these two images of forests and digital lives that we are so connected with.